andreacasalino/Cpp-Thread-Pool/README.md

 ```

 Note that the d'tor of a thread pool will internally call wait().
+Haven't yet left a **star**?
+Do it now :).

-You can also push a bunch of tasks, but wait for the completion of a specific one:
+You can also push a bunch of tasks, but wait for the completion of a specific one (or a group of ones):
 ```cpp
 // push and wait for completion of only the second task thread_pool.push(dummy_task);